 The premise of this research is to apply a new learning curve in such a way that the estimated learning rate is modeled as a decreasing function over time as opposed to the constant learning rate that is currently in use with Wright's Learning Curve.
 The current model in use today mathematically states that for every doubling of units there will be a constant gain in efficiency.
-For example, if the manufacturer observed a 10% reduction in man-hours in the time to produce unit 10 from the time to produce unit 5, then they should expect to see the same 10% reduction in man-hours in the time to produce unit 20.
-Unfortunately, in real world situations, this constant rate of decay is rarely the case.
+For example, if the manufacturer observed a 10% reduction in man-hours in the time to produce unit 5, then they should expect to see the same 10% reduction in man-hours in the time to produce unit 10 to the time to produce unit 20.
+Unfortunately, in real world situations this constant rate of decay is rarely the case.
 We propose that more accurate cost estimates could be made if a decay factor was taken into consideration.
 The proposed modification may take this form:

-$$\cos t(X) = a X^{f(x)}$$
+$$\cos t(X) = aX^{f(x)}$$